 - a document certifying the payment of the state fee;

-- copy of startup expert committee opinion;
+- copy of startup expert committee decision;

 - identity document.